 - 1. Maintain a 2.00 grade point average on all work applicable for the diploma. - 2.
 Earn at DMACC a minimum of 1/3 of the semester credit hours applicable to the degree being pursued. - 3.
-Complete the final 10 semester credit hours at DMACC (or petition the Registrar for an exception). - 4.
+Complete the final 10 semester credit hours at DMACC (or petition to the Registrar for, and receive, an exception). - 4.
 Complete all required courses in a particular program of study.
 (Minimum of 30 semester credit hours.) - 5.
-Complete the following core requirements: - One Communications course - · One Social & Behavioral Science course - One Math course
+Complete the following AAS general degree requirements: - One Communications course - One Social & Behavioral Sciences or Humanities course - One Math or Science course

-Course options for the above core are listed in specific programs of study.
+Course options for the above AAS general degree requirements are listed in specific programs of study.